cognitedata/cognite-sdk-js/CONTRIBUTING.md

 master, and Github Action only runs on the HEAD.
 If HEAD has changed by the time the versioning happens, Github Action will fail.

-In order to perform a major release by merging a release candidate branch to master by keeping the release version as it is.
+In order to perform a major release by merging a release candidate branch to master by keeping the same major version in release candidate version.

 - Create a PR from release-* to master
 - Make a PR title and the message when merging to be ` chore(): details [release]`